enricocid/Music-Player-GO/FAQ.md

  - Dark/Pure Black
  - Automatic: still follows system settings in Android Q and battery levels in pre-Q as suggested in the [guidelines](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme).

-2. 19 accent colours.
+2. 19 accents.

 Note: MPGO will strictly follow [material design color guidelines](https://material.io/design/color/the-color-system.html).
-No requests to modify the color system will be taken into consideration.
+No requests to modify the color system will be taken into account.

-As per [guidelines](https://material.io/design/color/dark-theme.html) **desaturated primary colors** are to be used in night themes as a more **accessible**/legible alternative to saturared colors used in light theme: saturated colors visually vibrate against dark surfaces, which can induce eye strain.
+As per [guidelines](https://material.io/design/color/dark-theme.html) **desaturated primary colors** are to be used in night themes as a more **accessible**/legible alternative to saturared colors used in light theme.
+In fact, the latter visually vibrate against dark surfaces, which can induce eye strain.

 ### Does Music Player GO have or use an equalizer?